Transformer Lifting and Installations

-Whatever the power engineering needs of a customer, Hydraulic Gantry Lift can provide a planned move and installation to the client’s satisfaction.
+Whatever the power engineering needs of a customer, Projector Lifting Service can provide a planned move and installation to the client’s satisfaction.
 Furthermore, by assigning your project to us, the transformer installation can be strategised, programmed and finalised with little inconvenience all from a single source.

 If you experience a breakdown our well-trained engineers available to assist you to reinstate your electrical supply, we can move your transformer, relocating it from one place to another, subsequently followed by doing all the essential tests to guarantee you a satisfactory operation.

 During the transfer of a transformer and its installation, the following considerations need to be adhered to;

 - The transformer must never be moved using a forklift, and all the lifting needs to be done by either jacking or slinging while using proper connections.

 - While transporting the transformer by slinging, the centre of gravity might not be central to the transformer hence causing it to be too bulky.

 - Lifting the transformer appropriately is vital; therefore, all chains or slings must be appropriately positioned and not get into contact with the radiators or cable boxes.

 - The total weight specified on the transformer’s rating plate does not include any main ring units or other items added.